 - Referral to the Smoking Cessation Trust (SCT) program, which provides free cessation services for any Louisiana resident who began smoking before September 1, 1988.

-Michael D. Celestin Jr, MS. currently directs the LA-TCI’s efforts.
-For more than 17 years, Mr. Celestin has worked toward tobacco prevention and cessation in Louisiana, leading the development, implementation, and evaluation of a broad range of cancer control, tobacco prevention, and cessation interventions.
-He earned his master’s degree in Human Performance and Health Promotion at the University of New Orleans and currently pursues his doctorate degree in Public (Health) Policy at Southern University Baton Rouge.
+Dr. Michael D. Celestin Jr, Assistant Professor in the LSUHSC SPH BCHS Department, currently directs the LA-TCI’s efforts.
+For more than 17 years, Dr. Celestin has worked toward tobacco prevention and cessation in Louisiana, leading the development, implementation, and evaluation of a broad range of cancer control, tobacco prevention, and cessation interventions.
+He earned his bachelor’s degree in Interpersonal and Public Communication at the University of Louisiana at Lafayette, his master’s degree in Human Performance and Health Promotion at the University of New Orleans, and his doctorate degree in Public (Health) Policy at Southern University Baton Rouge.
 He is also a certified Health Education and Tobacco Treatment Specialist.